aussendorf/bareos-fd-python-plugins/README.md

 This sample plugin consists of set of functions that are called by the Bareos FD at certain points.
 Since I prefer to use classes; I've written a little wrapper class, that makes it hopefully easier to program python plugins using a base class.

+Please to the Wiki page to read more about the plugins: https://github.com/aussendorf/bareos-fd-python-plugins/wiki